 Students can work with these and other organizations either as an afternoon activity or in their free time on weekends.
 There are usually at least four to five service opportunities per month.

 Service opportunities aren't limited to the local area.
 Each year, Webb's Service Council organizes international service trips over spring and summer breaks, involving everything from building schools to assisting with tsunami relief.
-Past destinations have included Peru, Fiji, Ecuador, Romania, Argentina, and Australia.
+Past destinations have included Peru, Fiji, Ecuador, Romania, Argentina, Australia, Costa Rica, Thailand and Africa.